technosaurus/gameswf/trunk/tu-testbed/dumbuild/README.txt

 The output goes in dmb-out/&lt;config-name&gt;/

-Without any options, "dmb" builds the target "default" the default configuration "default".
+Without any options, "dmb" builds the target "default" using the default configuration "default".

 Example: